-The Titicaca National Reserve is home to a fragile and unique biodiversity.
-This cultural immersion experience led by local residents gives us the opportunity to listen to local stories, to understand the totorales (reed like plants) ecosystem, to ride in reed kayaks, to taste the local food and to discover the handicrafts made from totora.
-All made possible through the affection, dedication and ancestral knowledge of the Chimu people.
+This cultural immersion experience at Lake Titicaca is completely led by local residents.
+It allows us to listen to local stories, understand the totorales (reed like plants) ecosystem, ride in reed kayaks, taste the local food, and discover the handicrafts made from totora.
+All of this is made possible thanks to the dedication and ancestral knowledge of the Chimu people.

 Photo credits: Giulianna Camarena Montenegro / PNUD Perú / Qhapaq Ñan

 This tour takes only about 4 to 5 hours, so it gives you a brief insight into the life on Lake Titicaca.
 If you want to get to know this place and its people better, consider going on one of our Multi-Day-Tours at Lake Titicaca.

 This tour is physically not very demanding.
 However, please note that lake Titicaca lays at 3.800 meters (12.500 feet) above sea level, which means that one might experience altitude sickness.
 To prevent that, make sure you stay hydrated and you shouldn´t have any problems (up to three litres per day; soup, water and (coca) tea are always good).
 We also highly recommend wearing a hat or cap, as the sun can be very strong at such altitudes.
 Should you not feel good despite your precautions, talk to your guide or host family and they will be happy to help out.

 No, they don’t.
 So far, however, most of our travelers do not opt for an optional translator, since apart from the additional cost that might change the experience.
 Our host families are very used to having guests that don’t speak Spanish and their Spanish is easy to understand for those who speak other Latin languages.

 Of course, learning Spanish beforehand is always a good idea!
 Use an app like Duolingo to learn the basics before leaving and enhance your experience whilst traveling.